imperva/dsfkit/REQUEST_ACCESS_AWS.md

    1. **Open only to Imperva employees**
    2. Includes:
       1. DSF Hub and Agentless Gateway (formerly Sonar)
-      2. DAM Agent audit resource for POC purposes
+      2. DAM Agent audit source for POC purposes
    3. Requesting access is for all versions and all regions

 2. [eDSF Kit - Request access to DAM AMI](https://aws.amazon.com/marketplace/pp/prodview-3wa5bmj5ol4g4) (In AWS Marketplace)